-The Program has successfully demonstrated the effectiveness of a transparent, on-exchange retail order price improvement functionality, and while small relative to total consolidated volume, has succeeded in achieving its goals of attracting retail order flow and providing those orders with price improvement totaling tens of thousands of dollars each month.
+The Program has demonstrated the effectiveness of a transparent, onexchange retail order price improvement functionality, and while small relative to total consolidated volume, has achieved its goals of attracting retail order flow and providing those orders with price improvement totaling tens of thousands of dollars each month.

 The Program provides additional competition to the handling of retail orders.
-The additional opportunity for meaningful price improvement provides pressure on other more established venues to increase the price improvement that they provide.
-By doing this, the Program has a greater positive effect than the market share would directly indicate.
+The added opportunity for price improvement provides pressure on other more established venues to increase the price improvement that they provide.
+By doing this, the Exchange believes that the Program may have a greater positive effect than the market share would directly indicate.